Miracle: Islam

 In the Quran, a miracle can be defined as a supernatural intervention in the life of human beings.
 According to this definition, miracles are present "in a threefold sense: in sacred history, in connection with Muhammad himself and in relation to revelation".
 The Quran does not use the technical Arabic word for miracle (Muʿd̲j̲iza) literally meaning "that by means of which [the Prophet] confounds, overwhelms, his opponents".
 It rather uses the term 'Ayah' (literally meaning sign).
 The term Ayah is used in the Quran in the above-mentioned threefold sense: it refers to the "verses" of the Quran (believed to be the divine speech in human language; presented by Muhammad as his chief miracle); as well as to miracles of it and the signs (particularly those of creation).

 To defend the possibility of miracles and God's omnipotence against the encroachment of the independent secondary causes, some medieval Muslim theologians such as Al-Ghazali rejected the idea of cause and effect in essence, but accepted it as something that facilitates humankind's investigation and comprehension of natural processes.
 They argued that the nature was composed of uniform atoms that were "re-created" at every instant by God.
 Thus, if the soil was to fall, God would have to create and re-create the accident of heaviness for as long as the soil was to fall.
 For Muslim theologians, the laws of nature were only the customary sequence of apparent causes: customs of God.

 Sufi biographical literature records claims of miraculous accounts of men and women.
-The miraculous prowess of the Sufi holy men includes firasa (clairvoyance), the ability to disappear from sight, to become completely invisible and practice buruz (exteriorization).
+The miraculous prowess of the Sufi holy men includes firasa (clairvoyance), the ability to disappear from sight, and to become completely invisible.
 The holy men reportedly tame wild beasts and traverse long distances in a very short time span.
 They could also produce food and rain in seasons of drought, heal the sick and help barren women conceive.